gbordyugov/toofrops/README.md

 The differences of my code from the above tutorial are:

-- Just binary classification unlike the three-classes in the tutorial.
+- The problem at hand requires just a binary classifier unlike the three-way classifier in the tutorial.
 - Because of the binary classification, I use a single output channel and a somewhat simpler loss function (but still a cross-entropy loss).